zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 game.sendCommand([refinery.uid], { type: "sell" });
 ```

-Okey, I will stop playing around here.
+I will stop fooling around here.
 We have enough knowlage winning a game.
-Tried a couple of games.
+I tried a couple of games and replayed them.
+Winning!
+With some help 👍.

-## Conclusion
+## Final words

-Yes, this is just a proof-of-concept game.
-Compared with compiled code application, an application with the source code easily accesible for the user makes it tricky for making sure the user is well behaved and not fiddling with the client.
-Even if we move more logic to the server side, the door is wide open for creating tools benefitting the user.
-However very fun and educating playing around.
+Yes, this is just a old proof-of-concept game I stumbled upon.
+Good work Adityaravi Shankar writing it!
+Fun and educating playing around with the game and its concepts.
+I guess increasing security in a pure browser game will be hard, even if putting more logic at server side.
+It will still be possible to build auto-builders and other tools.
+If you gonna be a evil cheater as me I suggest you to be kind to your opponents and dont ruin to much of their fun ❤.